Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Method

 \subsection{Computing the penalized SRVF alignment}

 A discrete approximation for the solution of the optimization problem specified in \eqref{eq:optproblem} can be found by using the following dynamic programming algorithm (DPA) \citep{srivastava2016functional}.
-Assume both the SRVF functions $q_i$ and $q_j$ are observed at $T+1$ time points, $t_0 < t_1 < t_2 < \cdots \leq t_T$.
+Assume both the SRVF functions of the target and the perceiver $q_x$ and $q_y$ are observed at $T+1$ time points, $t_0 < t_1 < t_2 < \cdots \leq t_T$.
 Without loss of generality, we assume that $t_0 = 0$ and $t_T = 1$, and that these time points are equally spaced, i.e., $t_m = m/T$ for $m=0,\ldots, T$.
-The warping function $\gamma$ matches the point $q_j(\gamma(t))$ with the point $q_1(t)$, so $\gamma$ can be viewed as a graph with a collection of points $(t_m, \gamma(t_m))$, from $(0, 0)$ to $(1,1)$ in $\mathbb{R}^2$.
+The inverse warping function $\gamma$ matches the point $(q_y, \gamma)$ with the point $q_x$, so $\gamma$ can be viewed as a graph with a collection of points $(t_m, \gamma(t_m))$, from $(0, 0)$ to $(1,1)$ in $\mathbb{R}^2$.
+We assume that within each interval $[t_m, t_{m+1}]$, the function $\gamma(t)$ can be approximated by a straight line, so the final estimate for $\hat\gamma$ is a piecewise linear path.
 Since $\gamma$ is non-decreasing, the slope of this graph is always strictly between 0 and 90 degrees.
 Furthermore, the cost function in \eqref{eq:optproblem} can be approximated by